wkumari/draft-wkumari-opsawg-sdi/README.md

    router configs!), fetch the router's certificate and encrypt the config file to that key.
 This is done by the operator.

+Kumari & Doyle           Expires October 4, 2020               [Page 15]

+Internet-Draft            Secure Device Install               April 2020

 B.2.1.
 Step 2.1: Fetch the certificate.

    $ wget http://keyserv.example.net/certificates/SN19842256.crt

-Kumari & Doyle          Expires September 7, 2020              [Page 15]

-Internet-Draft            Secure Device Install               March 2020

 B.2.2.
 Step 2.2: Encrypt the config file.